A vay kwa?

 our stays in Sukur we were assisted by some remarkable assistants.
 In

-1992, John Habga, a farmer born across a valley on Meldeng mountain and
+1992, the late John Habga, a farmer born across a valley on Meldeng mountain and

 living in Gulak, assisted us on arrival.
 His good will, enthusiasm, knowledge